Dossier Author Christopher Steele Rips Robert Mueller For Not ‘Drilling Down’ On Russian ‘Financial Networks’

 Former high-ranking British intelligence agent Christopher Steele, who authored the controversial “Steele Dossier,” spoke publicly for the first time on Friday about special counsel Robert Mueller’s investigation into Donald Trump’s Russia ties, and possible collusion between Trump and Russia to tamper with the 2016 presidential election.
 The Steele Dossier alleged deep ties between Trump and Russia, but perhaps became best known for the so-called “pee tape” allegation.

-In his dossier — a compilation of private intelligence reports — Steele alleged numerous methods by which Russia held leverage over Trump, including financial ties, but also blackmail material.
+In his dossier — a compilation of private intelligence reports — Steele alleged numerous methods by which Russia held leverage over Trump, including financial ties and blackmail material.
 The blackmail included a supposed video recording of Trump in a Moscow hotel room watching prostitutes perform a “golden shower” urination show on a bed.

 But the topic of the “pee tape” apparently did not come up on Friday when Steele spoke to a group of Oxford University students in the United Kingdom.
 In the talk, which was documented by The Daily Beast, Steele heavily criticized Mueller, saying that the special counsel’s report showed no signs of investigators “drilling down into financial networks and leverage.”